BrianPugh/autoregistry/docs/source/Configuration.rst

 recursive: bool = True
 ----------------------
-If ``True``, all subclasses will be recurisvely registered to their parents.
+If ``True``, all subclasses will be recursively registered to their parents.

 .. code-block:: python